HaxeFoundation/nekovm.org/www/pages/specs/operations-and-types.md

 $print($isnan(0/0)); // prints true
 ```

-These operations are can be overriden by objects.
+These operations are can be overridden by objects.
 See the Objects section.

 Please note also that overflow on integer operations does not convert them to floats, and does not throw an exception.
 If you want to control overflow, you can define your own functions for operations, use floats everywhere, or use an object with overridden operators.